mike776/md/content/albums/Washington/index.md

 ---
 title: Washington, WA
-date: 2018-07-30
+date: 2024-07-11
 draft: false
 description: "Washington"
 slug: "Washington"
 tags: ["advanced", "css", "docs"]
-series_order: 26
+series_order: 42
 ---

-This is the collection of photos from our Washington State trip, to our way to Alaska.
+This is the collection of photos from our Washington State trip, to our way to Alaska, in 2018.
+New pictures are from 2024 trip.

 ### Participants:
 Mike, Tina